iFR-ACSO/casos/README.md

 [^1]: CaΣoS has been neither supported nor endorsed by CasADi or any of its affilitiates.

+## Install

+The following requirements need to be met in order to use all functionalities of CaΣoS:
+1. Download [Casadi](https://web.casadi.org/get/) (currently, using v3.5.5 is recommended) and add it to your Matlab path.
+2. Download and install [Mosek](https://www.mosek.com/downloads/) and/or [SeDuMi](https://sedumi.ie.lehigh.edu/?page_id=58) and add them to the Matlab Path.
+You need at least one solver.

+   > **Note:** Mosek requires a license file.
+[Academic Licenses](https://www.mosek.com/products/academic-licenses/) are available.

+3. Add CaΣoS to your Matlab path.

 ## Polynomial expressions

 The class `casos.PS` implements polynomials of which the coefficients can be symbolic expressions.